 How is a pulled elbow diagnosed?

 Your child's healthcare provider will ask questions about your child's symptoms.
 He will ask how the elbow got injured and how long the injury has been present.
 Your child's healthcare provider will carefully check your child's arm from the wrist up to the shoulder.
 He will check for signs of broken bones, open wound, or other problems.
 Hey may examine both the injured and normal elbow.

 How is a pulled elbow treated?

-Treatment of pulled elbow is to release the trapped ligament and return the bone to its normal position.
-Your child's caregiver will move your child's arm in different directions.
+Your child's caregiver will release the trapped ligament and return the bone to its normal position.
+He will move your child's arm in different directions.
 A click may be heard or felt once the bone returns to its place.
 If treatment fails or was delayed for more than 12 hours, your child may need to wear a splint.
 A sling may be needed if your child's pulled elbow happens again.
-Treatment outcome may be affected by the time that passed since your child's elbow was injured.
-Recovery of normal range of motion may take longer if the injury has been present for a long time.